JoeyEremondi/JoeyEremondi/README.md

 My research is centred around type systems for making code more reliable, and in the theory and practice of making such systems easier to use.
-In particular, I'm interested in mixing dependent types with gradual types and improving error messages for dependently-typed languages.
+In particular, I'm interested in dependent pattern matching, mixing dependent types with gradual types and improving error messages for dependently-typed languages.
 I've also researched the properties of reversal-bounded counter automata, set constraints, and the shuffle operator on words.